stevensouza/automon/README.md

 shows how to invoke your programs using both LTW, and BTW.

 **Load Time Weaving** (LTW) also involves providing an ajc-aop.xml config file.
 Review the [config files](https://github.com/stevensouza/automon/tree/master/examples/config) for more information on them.
-The following maven projects generate java jars that each have *.sh scripts that allow you to run them with LTW.
+The following maven projects generate plain (unwoven) java jars.
+Each of them has a *.sh script in the exampls directory that lets you run the the java code with LTW.

 * [helloworld_unwoven_jamon](https://github.com/stevensouza/automon/tree/master/helloworld_unwoven_jamon) - A simple program monitored
 with Jamon.
 If you pass a command line argument to run the program in a loop the program will run long enough that you can look